LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Collect the Two GitHub Secrets

-If you already have a GitHub Account, skip ahead to [Create `GitHub Personal Access Token`](#create-github-personal-access-token).
+:material-skip-forward: If you already have a GitHub Account, skip ahead to [Create `GitHub Personal Access Token`](#create-github-personal-access-token).

 ### New GitHub Account